repli2dev/scienceslam/docs/DEVELOPING.md

 Templates are located in `app/templates`.

+Logo, header, footer can be found in `app/templates/@layout.latte`, styling in `css` folder.

 On production instances the templates (`.latte` files) are compiled only once on first access then they are `temp/cache/latte`. **Therefore when changed cache needs to be deleted.**